Node.js Signals, Exit Codes, and Graceful Shutdown

 }, 5000);

-}This gives the load balancer time to see the failed health check and drain traffic away.
-It adds 5 seconds to your shutdown time, so make sure your total shutdown fits within the orchestrator's grace period.
+}That delay gives the load balancer time to drain traffic while the server is still open.
+It also adds 5 seconds to shutdown, so the total shutdown time must still fit inside the orchestrator's grace period.

 The PID 1 Problem in Containers